lucaheft/GameStateIntegrationWebApp/README.md

 # GameStateIntegrationWebApp

+# This project is no longer actively maintained.

 ## Setup

 - Make sure to add the cfg file to your CS:GO cfg directory! (before you start the game!)